-In order to avoid the congestion of the networks due to the increased use of teleworking and online education, many NRAs (AT, BG, DE, FR, HU, IE, LV, LT, PT, RS) published guidelines and information for operators, consumers and special user groups about the responsible use of Internet and tips how to adapt to the new circumstances.
+In order to avoid congestion of networks due to the increased use of teleworking and online education, many NRAs (AT, BG, DE, FR, HU, IE, LV, LT, PT, RS) published guidelines and information for operators, consumers and special user groups about the responsible use of the Internet and tips how to adapt to the new circumstances.
 Furthermore, in order to limit the number of physical personal contacts, online shopping and payments were also promoted.
-In one country (ES) such guidelines were issued by means of a joint press release by the five biggest network operators.
+In one country (ES) the five biggest network operators issued such guidelines by means of a joint press release.

 Several countries (MT, MK, RO, TR) urged operators to postpone taking actions against subscribers, who usually pay their bills in retail outlets, since these users might not be able to settle their accounts in time, due to the restrictions measures.
 Operators were also invited not to charge them for late payment nor to suspend their service.
 Two countries (PT, ES) also introduced temporary measures to prevent service providers from suspending services during the declared state of emergency.
 Other countries (DE, HU, HR, PT, SK) also introduced temporary measures in order to ease the financial burden of the consumers and accommodate changes related to billing.
-These measures included free Internet services at a fixed location for students and teachers taking part in on-line education and the decrease of VAT for a limited period, the possibility, to consumers that faced unemployment or loss of income, to terminate their contracts without compensation to the service provider and the possibility to agree on a payment plan whenever there were unpaid invoices.
+These measures included free Internet services at a fixed location for students and teachers taking part in on-line education and the decrease of VAT for a limited period, the possibility for consumers facing unemployment or loss of income, to terminate their contracts without compensation to the service provider and the possibility to agree on a payment plan whenever there were unpaid invoices.